How to Find & Understand the Law

 This is primarily true because Congress is authorized by the Constitution to spend money for the general welfare, and it creates programs under which federal funds are offered to state governments under certain conditions.
 (Usually, states must meet the conditions and contribute financially too.)
 A good general rule is that if federal funds are involved, at least one element of federal law is involved.

-Areas covered by both state and federal law include consumer protection, employment, environmental protection, health law, labor law, occupational safety, subsidized housing, transportation, unemployment insurance, veterans’ benefits, and welfare law.
+Areas covered by both state and federal law include consumer protection, criminal law, employment, environmental protection, health law, labor law, occupational safety, subsidized housing, taxes, transportation, unemployment insurance, veterans’ benefits, and welfare law.
 If you have a problem that is affected by both federal and state law, you may have to look to both state and federal law background resources to get a firm handle on your problem.
 We’ll explain more about how to do that in Chapter 4.

 The Court System